MikeyLHolm/F-Secure/readme.txt

 to keep file open for 23h55mins after finishing with the requests in 5mins.
 So I chose to open and close the log at the start and end of request loop.

+Config.ini?
+	if checking_period > 0 loop requests for with interval of checking_period
+	else run requests once.

+	if requirement is empty run requests with no filters. else filter final part of web site addresses with requirement:

+		e.g. requirement = login then everything including last '/' is removed and then requirement.in(str).

 :: UPGRADES ::